 Home to the famed “Cocktail Week,” London is bursting with incredible bars.
 Whether you’re a local, or a tourist, you can easily be overwhelmed with choice.
 While I couldn’t possibly make a dent in trying them all, I did discover several spots worth sharing.
-Many ‘Best’ lists for cocktail bars already exist, so here are some hidden cocktail gems of London.
+Many ‘Best’ lists for cocktail bars already exist, so here are some of the best hidden cocktail bars in London.
 These are either speakeasy-style spots you might have to hunt for or hidden in plain site among too many others to choose from.

 Pronounced “quaint” – Kwānt should be at the top of any serious cocktail lovers list.
-Nestled under a Moroccan restaurant, the bar was just awarded the number 47 slot on the World’s 50 Best Bar list.
-The award was made even more impressive because the bar only opened six weeks before nominations were due.
+Nestled under a Moroccan restaurant, the bar was awarded the number 47 slot after opening only six weeks before nominations were due, and number six in this year’s World’s 50 Best Bar list.
 It’s like stepping into another place in time, vintage cocktails and all.

 The drinks were interesting and delicious.
 On the left is the “Hacienda” which is a blend of Patron Silver tequila shaken with Cocchi Rosa, lacto fermented purple carrot, Tio Pepe Fino sherry, Vida mezcal, agave, and lime juice.
 The cocktail on the right is the “Green Pony” made with Copperhead gin with Fallen Pony, lemon, spirulina, and London essence tonic water.
 Both were truly amazing.